City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sugar CookiesExcess spread with dry finishTrim sugar, support moisture, and begin doneness checks earlier
+Sugar CookiesExcess spread with brittle edgesTrim sugar, support moisture, and begin doneness checks earlier before the edges overfinish

-Yeast Sandwich LoafRapid proof and coarse crumbTighten proof endpoint and strengthen early bake set
+Yeast Sandwich LoafRapid proof followed by coarse crumbTighten the proof endpoint and strengthen the early bake set before the loaf overexpands

-Banana BreadDark crust before center is bakedRebalance hydration and verify internal doneness before cooling
+Banana BreadDark crust before the center is actually bakedRebalance hydration and verify internal doneness before cooling the loaf

 Seasonal Santa Fe Kitchen Notes